Goodbye Salesforce. Hello custom CRM!

 Iterative design drives lasting success

-While I'm proud of delivering this transformation as the sole designer in just three months, the project reinforce the power of iteration.
-Revising the work post-handoff revealed new opportunities to refine flow logic and UI hierarchy - reminding me that even strong solutions evolve through continual testing and feedback.
+While I’m proud to have delivered this transformation as the sole designer in just three months, the project reinforced the value of iteration.
+Revisiting the work post-handoff surfaced new opportunities to further refine flow logic and UI hierarchy - reminding me that even strong solutions evolve through ongoing testing and feedback.